danecodesnc/build-a-game-danecodesnc/README.md

 * [Run](http://www.lessmilk.com/game/run/)
 * [The Square](http://www.lessmilk.com/game/the-square/)

 Your job is to implement this game in JavaScript.
 You can use external libraries, but nothing that would be considered a game framework.
-Your game must use JavaScript classes/prototypes and objects.
+Your game must use JavaScript objects for organization.

 ## Additional resources